Barry B. Sutton is a Member in the Birmingham office of Clark Hill, practicing in the firm’s Litigation group.

 Barry also handles complex litigation and insurance coverage.
 Barry was one of the lead trial counsel in the Dow Corning Breast Implant Coverage Litigation, an over $2 Billion dispute that still stands as one of the largest and most complex insurance coverage dispute in American History.

-Barry was recently named as one of America’s Top 100 Bet-the-Company Litigators® and was named a Super Lawyers Rising Star in 2008.
+Barry was recently named as one of America’s Top 100 Bet-the-Company Litigators®, and named Lawyer of Distinction.
+Barry was also recognized as a BTI Consulting Group's Client Service All-Stars 2018-19, and was named a Super Lawyers Rising Star in 2008.
 Barry is active in his community; he volunteers as a coach and Board Member for the Birmingham Patriots Youth Football Organization.
 In addition, he enjoys hunting and fishing.